Chapter 9 Leaving Home

 “Yes,” many around the biomes echoed in agreement, nodding.

 “We should also hold the biomes here until we conclude about Andrew and determine our next step as requested by the Secretary of Intelligence, the honorable John Bascom.
-I am afraid this will just get worse,” the Governor of Botswana said, officially calling for a vote on both matters.
+I am afraid this will just get worse,” the Governor of Botswana and it’s biome said, officially calling for a vote on both matters.

 John almost choked, hearing the honorific, and Elizabeth poked him.